Rebuilding 327 Heads

 Read: Spray Paint Engine Block And Parts

-Re-use or replace?
+Re-use or Replace Head Bolts?

 Although the head bolts on this Chevy 327 are over 50 years-old, they were OK to re-use.
 I can't think of the last time I heard of a SBC head bolt failure.

-re use or replace head bolts
+re-use or replace SBC head bolts

 Related Articles: